neo-project/docs/docs/en-us/node/gui/install.md

 4. Run Neo-GUI and go to any page.

-5. Click `Setting` in the lower left corner.
+5. Click `Settings` in the lower left corner.

 6. Under **Network** check `Privatenet`.